The Carlyle Club is proud to present the first-ever reactionary poster campaign.

 Latinos and Native Americans, you say?
 No kidding.
 Those two populations?
 I wonder if there might be a sort of biological/historical explanation.
 I wonder too if there might have already been such an explanation at some point in the not-too-distant past, an explanation we have since somehow forgotten… In any case, please enjoy this little poster.

-You lived in a prosperous and preposterous world.
-Rest in peace.
+You lived in a prosperous and yet preposterous world

 I agree: deport them all.
 No child left behind!

-I see that colonization and high treason, better known as “immigration” and “amnesty” (Radish 1.2), are in the news again.
+I see that colonization and high treason, better known as “immigration” and “amnesty” (Issue 5), are in the news again.
 The Carlyle Club strikes back!
 Inject a little sanity into the debate with our colorful posters.
-Here’s one, inspired by Moldbug’s essay ‘Some perspectives from Prudentius’ (December 2012), that sort of sneaks up on you:
+Here’s one, inspired by Moldbug’s essay ‘Some perspectives from Prudentius’ (2012), that sort of sneaks up on you:

 Here is a more compact version of the same:

-The next set of posters was inspired by Jean Raspail’s prophetic 1973 novel The Camp of the Saints (Radish 1.5).
+The next set of posters was inspired by Jean Raspail’s prophetic 1973 novel The Camp of the Saints.
 Our first offering has a distinctly fishy scent:

 Not everyone likes boats, though.
 Some people like trains.
 For the people who like trains, here are some trains!